poviolabs/PovioKit/Resources/Networking/README.md

 let session = Session(interceptor: interceptor)
 ```

 ## Error handling

-`AlamofireRestClient` is designed so that error handling would be as intuitive as possible. `AlamofireRestClient.Error` type has two cases - it's either a `request` error or some other error (wrapping the underlying error).
+`AlamofireNetworkClient` is designed so that error handling would be as intuitive as possible. `AlamofireNetworkClient.Error` type has two cases - it's either a `request` error or some other error (wrapping the underlying error).

 Request error is directly linked to the HTTP status code of the response.
 It's defined as follows: